-Pick an angel from the tree on Sunday November 8, 2015.
+Pick an angel from the tree.
 Please record the angel’s number and your name and email address on the provided poster.

 Shop over the following few weeks.

-Return the gifts to the Youth Center, UNWRAPPED, and labeled with the angel number by November 29th.
+Return the gifts to the Youth Center, UNWRAPPED, and labeled with the angel number.

 Volunteer to help sort and package gifts directly after the last service in November.